lephong/minet/tutorial/tutorial1.md

 ## Exercise

 Select a dataset from [here](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/) and build a neural network.
+*You might need to convert the data to correct format mentioned above.*